Melon-Network-Inc/gateway-service/README.md

 # MelonWallet Gateway Service

 ---------------------
-The MelonPay microservice responsible for service routing, rate-limiting, and account authentication.
+The MelonWallet microservice responsible for service routing, rate-limiting, and account authentication.

 ## Compile and build